Ecuador: Hummingbird Extravaganza - Gems of the Andes

 Day 2: “Quito Reserves” to Tandayapa

 Within 90 minutes of Quito are two excellent bird reserves set within temperate cloud forest, which will both be visited on our first morning/early afternoon, and we will take a cooked lunch at the second of these.
 We will start out with a cooked breakfast at Zuro Loma, a scenic reserve overlooking Pichincha Volcano, and with a very impressive set of hummingbird feeders.
 The main attraction here will surely be the dramatic Sword-billed Hummingbird, which possesses the longest bill (relative to body size) of any bird species on Earth.
 It really is a living cartoon.
 Zuro Loma may also provide us with another species that rarely visits feeders anywhere within its range, and so is very difficult in most places, except here, the striking Mountain Velvebreast.
-Other species we should see there include the outstanding Black-tailed Trainbearer, Buff-winged Starfrontlet, Collared Inca, Tyrian Metaltail, and Sapphire-vented Puffleg.
+Other species we could see there include Buff-winged Starfrontlet, Collared Inca, Tyrian Metaltail, and Sapphire-vented Puffleg.
 Sometimes too, some yellow blossoms near the feeders attract the ordinarily difficult Purple-backed Thornbill.
 Other species we may see in the reserve are Scarlet-bellied Mountain-Tanager, Equatorial Antpitta, Andean Guan, Red-crested Cotinga, Blue-capped Tanager and Yellow-breasted Brushfinch.

 Day 3: Tandayapa Bird Lodge, Birdwatcher’s House, & San Tadeo

 The latter part of the morning will involve a visit to some higher elevation cloudforest in and around Birdwatcher’s House in Mindo.
 Here, further hummingbirds will be on offer, including yet another regional endemic, the Gorgeted Sunangel, and rarely too the very difficult Hoary Puffleg or Rufous-gaped Hillstar.
 At times the latter species comes every day, while at other times it can be missing for weeks on end.
 If it is around during our visit, we will take time to see if it comes in with the other horde of hummingbirds.
 Other species of note there are likely to be Speckled Hummingbird and Collared Inca.
-Away from the hummingbirds there is also other feeder birds of interest as this is the most reliable place for Plate-billed Mountain-Toucans, and Flame-faced Tanagers regularly visit too.
-After lunch back at our cloudforest lodge (the food at Tandayapa Bird Lodge is very good too, which only adds to an amazing birding experience), we will take a side trip out to San Tadeo, where the feeders are likely to hold 2 more species for us, the incredible Velvet-purple Coronet and striking Empress Brilliant.
+Away from the hummingbirds, there is also other feeder birds of interest as this is the most reliable place for Plate-billed Mountain-Toucan, while Flame-faced Tanagers regularly visit too.
+After lunch back at our cloudforest lodge (the food at Tandayapa Bird Lodge is very good too, which only adds to an amazing birding experience), we will take a side trip out to San Tadeo, where the feeders are likely to hold two more new species for us, the incredible Velvet-purple Coronet and striking Empress Brilliant.
 The fruit feeders there might also lure in an assortment of tanagers, like Black-capped and Golden Tanagers, Ecuadorian Thrush or perhaps even a Collared Aracri, a small toucan.

 Day 4: Milpe Bird Sanctuary & the Tandayapa Valley